Shaf2665/Basic-AI-Chatbot/README.md

    pip install -r requirements.txt pip install flask
    ```
+Ignore this step if you have already insttalled requirements.txt

 2. **Set your Gemini API key:**
    - Create a `.env` file in the project root.